pydantic/pydantic/docs/contributing.md

 # 2. Set up a virtualenv for running tests
 virtualenv -p `which python3.8` env source env/bin/activate
-# Building docs require 3.8.
-Otherwise, feel free to setup a python environment
+# Building docs requires 3.8.
+If you don't need to build docs you can use
-# however you prefer; 3.6 will work too.
+# whichever version; 3.6 will work too.

 # 3. Install pydantic, dependencies, test dependencies and doc dependencies
 make install